Feliz11/academy/intro/intro_general_particlmarketplace.rst

 Protect Your Finances
 ---------------------

-In today's economy, your survival is mainly bound to the state of your finances.
-So protecting your finances is a natural desire.
+Protecting our assets is a natural desire – our powers freedoms are mainly bound to the state of our finances.
 Unfortunately, if you use “free” internet services, they are not really free!
 No, instead, you pay with your invaluable personal information and data, on top of commissions and fees.

-:term:`Particl Marketplace` does not seek revenues from selling off your data or through fees.
+:term:`Particl Marketplace` does not seek revenues from selling your data, or even through fees.
 It doesn’t need that data and income because there is no corporate interest behind it.
 Instead, the people working on Particl are supported entirely by community donations, without any strings attached or compromise for you.
 This brings down the total cost of doing online commerce.

-*“We help you to save more or make more money by cutting out the middleman.“*
+*“We empower you to maintain your privacy while saving on fees, by cutting out the middleman.“*

 ----

 Stand For Liberty
 -----------------

-Big corporations collect data from you with every purchase and sale you make.
-They even do it the second you land on their website and start browsing.
-They use your data to analyze your behaviors as an online merchant or a consumer and increase their bottom line.
+Big corporations collect data from you with every purchase and sale you make - they even do it the second you land on their website and start browsing.
+They use your data to analyze your behaviors as an online merchant or a consumer and increase their own bottom line.
 Then, they sell your personal information or use it against you without your knowledge or consent.
-You’ve guessed it.
-You have become the product, and these corporations are your insidious thieves.
+We have largely become the product, and these corporations are the insidious thieves.

 **Corporations like e-commerce giants have become your credit score broker.**

-* Based on their risk assessment, they rate your insurance policies.
-* Your personal preferences will be the reason why you may not get a particular job.
-* Or even worse, rating algorithms could block your bank accounts in the future!

 The ever-sprawling giant e-commerce corporations always seek to expand their profits, market power, and control.
-They have created today’s alarming digital security and privacy crisis under the guise of usability and convenience.
-And with all the information they possess, they've become more powerful than national governments!
-Believe it or not, protecting your data is protecting your finances and your quality of life.
+They have substantially contributed to today’s alarming digital security and privacy crisis under the guise of usability and convenience.
+Now more than ever, protecting your data means protecting your freedom.

-*“We help you to become the captain of your data and liberties.“*
+*“We empower you to become the captain of your data and liberties.“*

 ----